hpe-dev-incubator/hpe-dev-portal/content/platform/swarm-learning/home.md

 ## Learn more about HPE Swarm Learning and its underlying technology

-**\-﻿ What's All the Buzz about Swarm Learning?**
+**\-﻿ What's all the Buzz about Swarm Learning?**

-In this video, Dr. Eng Lim Goh highlights the challenges of data privacy in the organizations to use siloed data to be used to bring out collective insights.
-Also, he explains HPE Swarm learning has the potential to change our lives and solve some of the world's most pressing and complex problems.
+In this video, Dr. Eng Lim Goh highlights the challenges of data privacy for organizations using siloed data to bring about collective insights.
+Also, he explains HPE Swarm Learning has the potential to change our lives and solve some of the world's most pressing and complex problems.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JqwjyENd89I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>